 ∙ Informal study space;

-∙ Student lounge and fitness room;
+∙ Student lounge and fitness room opening in 2016;

 ∙ Badging Office to issue or replace student, faculty, and staff identification badges.